crodriguez1a/ml-questions-daily/docs/index.md

 ## [Day 13](#day13)

-Which of the following could be accomplished with unsupervised learning:
+Which of the following could be accomplished with unsupervised learning?

 - A) Density estimation
 - B) Distribution sampling